 - The Fettered:

 - Rory has been suppressing the Centurion's memories for his sanity.
-Not so much when Amy is missing and they come to the fore.
+Amy is missing and they come to the fore.

-- Foil: Rory to Colonel Strax, of all people.
-Rory was a nurse who became a warrior, Strax was a warrior who became a nurse.
+- Foil: Rory was a nurse who became a warrior, and Strax was a warrior who became a nurse.

 - Meta-example.
 From the BBC website:River Song: Demons run when a good man goes to war.
 Night will fall and drown the sun, when a good man goes to war.
 Friendship dies and true love lies, night will fall and the dark will rise... when a good man goes to war.

 - "The only water in the forest is the river."
-The TARDIS said this while she was spouting gibberish, didn't she?
+The TARDIS said this as her body was dying.

 - "'Melody Williams' is a geography teacher, 'Melody Pond' is a superhero."
 Yes, actually, she is.